This page contains some important information about your Volunteer Selection Programme commencing in April 2020.

 The Volunteer Selection Programme is held in Wilkesdale.
 This is a quiet, farming area of rural Queensland.
 There are very few accommodation options available for people who don’t live locally.

 Many of you who will be attending from overseas and interstate for this instance of the programme.
-Jesus and the directors of God’s Way Ltd recently got together to try to sort out what options are available for you.
+Jesus and the directors of God’s Way Ltd got together to try to sort out what options are available for you.

 Between current God’s Way Ltd members, and other local participants offering accommodation, we believe that we will be able to accommodate all of you.